Julian in San Diego County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Notable Places • Settlements & Settlers.
 In addition, it is included in the California Historical Landmarks, the E Clampus Vitus, and the Native Sons/Daughters of the Golden West series lists.
 A significant historical year for this entry is 1906.

 Location.
 33° 4.705′ N, 116° 36.138′ W. Marker is in Julian, California, in San Diego County.
-Marker is on Main Street (California Route 78/79) east of Washington Street (California Route 78/79), on the right when traveling east.
+It is on Main Street (California Route 78/79) east of Washington Street ( Route 78/79), on the right when traveling east.
 Marker is located in front or the Town Hall.
 Touch for map.
 Marker is at or near this postal address: 2127 California 78, Julian CA 92036, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Julian Town Hall (here, next to this marker); Levi~Marks Store (a few steps from this marker); Jacoby Building (within shouting distance of this marker); De Luca Store (within shouting distance of this marker); Wheelbarrow Odometer Survey of 1894 (within shouting distance of this marker); Julian / The Eagle Gold Mine (within shouting distance of this marker); Wilcox Building (within shouting distance of this marker); Honoring Black Pioneers of Julian (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Julian Town Hall (here, next to this marker); Levi~Marks Store (a few steps from this marker); Jacoby Building (within shouting distance of this marker); De Luca Store (within shouting distance of this marker); Wheelbarrow Odometer Survey of 1894 (within shouting distance of this marker); Julian / The Eagle Gold Mine (within shouting distance of this marker); Wilcox Building (within shouting distance of this marker); Honoring Black Pioneers of Julian (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Julian.